InnerLoopLLC/OculusPlatformBP/README.md

 # OculusPlatformBP Plugin

-A library of UE4 Blueprint nodes for Oculus Platform functions.
+A UE4 plugin library of Blueprint nodes for Oculus Platform functions.

 #### What this is:
 + ...the [*Oculus Platform SDK (v19)*](https://developer.oculus.com/reference/platform/v19/) exposed from C++ to Blueprints as directly as possible.